 Truck Camper vs. Travel Trailer

 I will now take you through a comparative analysis.
-The discussion will feature some essential and most sought for features in both RVs.
+The discussion will feature some essential and most sought-after features in both RVs.

 Price